 DD Property Fund N.V.

-The DDPF has a long-term annual return target of 5-7% after costs and aims to achieve small but consistent dividend growth.
+The companies included in the portfolio comply with strict quality criteria (our so-called ‘five principle components’).
+They must be frontrunners in the field of sustainability, have a strong business model, have a proven track record of stable profit growth, have a strong balance sheet and be attractively valued.
+DDPF has a long-term annual return target of 7% after costs and aims to achieve small but consistent dividend growth.
 The DDPF is an open-ended fund that is traded daily on Euronext Amsterdam and NPEX.
 The following are examples of the portfolio’s holdings.

 Vonovia is one of the largest players in the German housing market with a portfolio of over 200,000 affordable residential properties.
 German homes are an interesting investment due to their attractive valuation (of around EUR 1,000 per square metre) and stable rental growth (2-3% per year).
 Vonovia is a highly efficient organisation with its own maintenance team of around 1,200 people.
 Rental growth is achieved by renovating existing homes, making them energy efficient and by adapting them to the needs of older people.
 The company has a strong balance sheet with attractive prospects.